 All rights reserved.
 This booklet may be freely copied and used by education establishments, youth clubs and youth trainers in order to educate and inform children and young people.
 Please credit Plan International Ireland as the source.
 For other uses, you must get the prior permission of Plan International Ireland to reproduce any part of this publication or to store in a retrieval system or transmit any part of this publication, in any form or by any means, electronic, mechanical, or otherwise.
 Please email info@plan.ie for more information.

-For more information, please contact: Plan International Ireland 11 Harrington Street Dublin 8 D08 EK7D be freely ishments, er to ng nal , Plan , part of al system n, in any echanical, i.ie for
+For more information, please contact: Plan International Ireland 11 Harrington Street Dublin 8 D08 EK7D

 P: +353 (1) 568 5861 Email: info@plan.ie www.plan.ie